Gabby Williams

+Personal life

+Williams was raised in Sparks, Nevada by her father Matthew, who is American, and mother Thérèse, who is French.

+Williams is fluent in the French language, having grown up speaking it with her grandmother, and maintains both American and French citizenship.
+She started being taught French at age six by her grandmother, Angela Bishop from Paris, who lived just down the street from her.

-High school career basketball
+High school

+Basketball

-Williams is the daughter of Matthew and Therese Williams and played basketball at Edward C. Reed High School in Sparks, Nevada.
+Williams attended and played basketball at Edward C. Reed High School in Sparks, Nevada.
 As a sophomore she averaged 18 points, 10 rebounds, and seven steals per game in leading Reed to the Class 4A state title.
 Williams had 15 points, 14 rebounds, and six assists in a semifinal win over Foothill, then had 24 points, four rebounds, and four assists in the championship game win over Reno and was named the Las Vegas Review-Journal Class 4A state Player of the Year.
 During her junior year, Williams was averaging 30 points, 11 rebounds, six assists, and seven blocked shots per game when she suffered a completely torn anterior cruciate ligament and partially-torn meniscus in her right knee on Jan.
 19 just 30-seconds into a game against rival Reno High.
 She had season-ending surgery Feb.
 11 and was cleared to return to full basketball activity Oct.
 10.